Rozalie Hirs: Microtones

 The present music notational system is based on twelve-tone equal temperament, corresponding to semitones, meaning that not all frequencies and pitches may be captured.
 Expanding the present system to a 24-tone or even 48-tone tempered tuning, corresponding to a resolution of a quarter tone and an eighthtone respectively, will lead to a larger choice of pitches, yet still entails approximation of frequencies into a notational grid (quantification).

 Hirs composes her music in a continuum of frequencies.
 She thus uses the calculated frequencies and other musical parameters to generate electronic sounds as well as the instrumental score performed live.

 When notating the scores of Book of Mirrors and Roseherte Hirs started out approximating the frequencies to the nearest halftone.
 During the creative process of composing Roseherte Hirs decided to approximate into quarter tones.
-Since then many of her compositions have been notated in quarter tones.
+Since then many of her compositions have been notated either in quarter tones, or in semitones with cents deviations indicated above the note.

 The electronic sounds in Hirs's compositions are synthesized using the unapproximated frequencies and provide a means of reference for the musician during rehearsal and performance.
 In this way the role of the electronic sounds is two-fold, both as constituent to the music as well as a reference base for the performer: the electronic sounds shape the overall music and inform the instrumentalist how to adjust the intonation of the written pitches.